joonasy/rebirth/README.md

 import 'rebirth/src/app';
 ```

 You can also import components explicitly.
-To start with a full list of modules copy _app.scss file into your project and comment out components you do not want.
+To start with a full list of modules copy app.scss and _config.scss files into your project and comment out components you do not want.

 Import and load initial JavaScripts in your `<head>` before all other stylesheets and JavaScripts.
 Add JavaScript components, plugins etc. (jQuery included) near the end of your pages, right before the closing `</body>` tag.